carl0104/comp826_mobile_system_development/README.md

 # 3. Download the Virtual Device
 In the toolbar at the top right of Android Studio, select the icon indicated by the red circle (Device Manager) and click on it. <br>
 ![190719](images/190719.png) <br>
+In the development of this project, I chose Pixel 3a as the virtual device.
+In the device selection, choose 'Pixel 3a API 34' and download.
+This might take a while, depending on your network conditions. <br>
 ![190759](images/190759.png) <br>